Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Data analysis

 Intervening absorbers consist of gas clouds or galaxies along the line of sight, unrelated to the quasar itself.
-These features appear at redshifts different than that of quasar, but can be present at the same redshift in both components of a system if both sightlines intersect the same intervening structure \citep{Martin+10}.
+These features appear at redshifts different from that of the quasar, but can be present at the same redshift in both components of a system if both sight lines intersect the same intervening structure \citep{Martin+10}.
 While identical intervening NALs in both spectra are consistent with lensing, this is not by itself conclusive, and must be interpreted alongside other diagnostics.
-Even simple measurements of absorber redshifts provide valuable information on the intervening structures along closely spaced sightlines (separations of a few kpc at the absorber redshift), offering a first step toward probing the small-scale properties of the circumgalactic and intergalactic medium \citep[e.g.,][]{Dutta24}.
-To search for NALs in our sample, each spectrum is normalized by a locally fitted continuum and inspected for narrow features.
+Even simple measurements of absorber redshifts provide valuable information on the intervening structures along closely spaced sight lines (separations of a few kiloparsecs at the absorber redshift), offering a first step toward probing the small-scale properties of the circumgalactic and intergalactic medium \citep[e.g.,][]{Dutta24}.
+To search for NALs in our sample, each spectrum is normalized by a locally fit continuum and inspected for narrow features.
 All absorber redshifts have been measured, providing a comprehensive catalog of both intrinsic and intervening NALs in our sample.
-For intervening absorbers, a line is considered \emph{common} (from the same absorber) if it is present in both components with a velocity difference $\Delta v < 50$ km s$^{-1}$ and consistent depth $\Delta EW / EW < 20\%$.
+For intervening absorbers, a line is considered common (from the same absorber) if it is present in both components with a velocity difference $\Delta v < 50$ km s$^{-1}$ and consistent depth $\Delta EW / EW < 20\%$.
 For intrinsic absorbers, differences between components can indicate dual AGN or quasar-driven outflows.